In this section

 If you are a homeowner planning to build a new home that involves a water or wastewater connection, it’s a good idea to seek advice from a drainlayer, architect, engineer or other qualified person.
 They will know the requirements and standards with which you must comply.

-- A building consent is required to connect to the sewer mains (when available).
+- A building consent is always required to connect to our sewer mains (when available).

 Decommissioning an old septic tank